 The focus of the language is on the functional aspects of appliances, which directly influence the design of interfaces for them.
-The functional elements of the language allow a specification author to describe the features that an appliance has and how those features relate to each other.
+The functional elements of the language allow a specification author to describe the features that an appliance has, how those features relate to each other, and how those features should be presented to the user.
 The main features of the specification language are:

 - The functions of an appliance can be represented by either state variables or state-less commands.
 State variables have specific type information that describes how they can be manipulated by the interface.
-Commands and states are collectively called appli-ance objects. - Each state variable has type information, which describes the values that state variable may have and helps the interface generator decide how a variable should be represented in the final user interface. - Label information is also needed in the specification so that users can understand the functions of the appliance.
-The specification language allows multiple values to be specified for each label, so that, for example, strings of multiple lengths can be provided for use in interfaces for screens of different sizes and pronunciation information can be provided for a speech interface. - The structures of the hand-designed interfaces (see Chapter 3) were often based upon dependency information.
+Commands and states are collectively called appliance objects. - The structure of the hand-designed interfaces were often based upon dependency information.
 For example, suppose that an interface was being created for a shelf stereo system with a tape and CD player.
 When the power is off, a screen with only a power button widget would be shown, because none of the other objects would be enabled.
 When the power is on, a screen is shown with many widgets, because most of the objects are active when the power is on.
 We might also expect this interface to have a panel whose widgets change based upon whether the tape or CD player is active. - The final representation of any interface can be described using a tree format.
 It is not reasonable to include the tree representation of one interface in the specification of an appliance however, because the tree may differ for different form factors.
 For example, the tree will be very deeply branched on a small screen WAP cellular phone interface, whereas the tree will be broader for a desktop PC interface.
 The specification language defines a group tree that is deeply branched.
-It is expected that this

-- information could be used for small screen and large screen interfaces alike, because presumably some of the branches could be collapsed in a large interface. - Complex data types can also be specified, such as lists and unions.
-The specification of complex data is based on the tree structure used for other portions of the appliance. - It was important to use domain-specific conventions as much as possible in the handdesigned interfaces, so that users could leverage their knowledge of previous systems to use the interfaces.
+It is expected that this information could be used for small screen and large screen interfaces alike, because presumably some of the branches could be ignored in a large interface. - It was important to use domain-specific conventions as much as possible in the handdesigned interfaces, so that users could leverage their knowledge of previous systems to use the interfaces.
 There is a need for some way to include this information in the appliance specifications and the Smart Templates technique was developed to address this problem.